 The Communication Arts and Literature Major is designed to meet certification requirements of prospective public school teachers of Communication Arts and Literature.
 See the Undergraduate Bulletin degree map for information on completing this degree.

 This major complements many different major programs of study and is intended for students who desire a double major and who have filed a major in another department.
 This major provides a broad exposure to the study of communication in a variety of contexts, while providing more depth than a CMST minor.
 A supplementary major or minor in Communication Studies better prepares the student to address communication as important to career, community, and relationships.
 See the Undergraduate Bulletin degree map for information on completing this degree.
+Go to General Information to find out how to obtain an advisor and to see an Advising Checklist for this major.

 The Communication Studies Interdepartmental Major is for students who have specific occupational goals in mind—e.g., legal/governmental, events planning, hospitality, non-profit, human services, human resource management, etc. The major combines a Communication Studies core with an elective program drawn from at least two other departments.
 See the Undergraduate Bulletin degree map for information on completing this degree.
+Go to General Information to find out how to obtain an advisor and to see an Advising Checklist for this major.

 For further information and requirements to complete these academic programs see the: Undergraduate Bulletin.